mivano/software-consultant-books/_books/team-topologies.md

 titleShort: "Team Topologies"
 author: "Matthew Skelton, Manuel Pais"
 imageUrl: /assets/covers/teamtopologies.jpg
-category:
+tags:
   - teams
- - agile
 audiences:
   - managers
+pillars:
+  - "Empowering Operating Model"
+topics:
+  - teams
 ---

 Effective software teams are essential for any organization to deliver value continuously and sustainably.
 But how do you build the best team organization for your specific goals, culture, and needs?